On Higher Graph Manifolds: Introduction

 \begin{Remark} The higher graph manifolds do not strictly generalize the notion of graph manifold in dimension $3$ since the latter are permitted to have stand-alone Seifert-fibered pieces such as a $3$--torus.
-Conversely, a graph manifold in dimension 3 does not contain hyperbolic pieces that are permitted in these higher graph 3-manifolds.\footnote{{\bf Remark $2\frac{1}{2}$}. {\it In fact F. Waldhausen \cite{W} classified graph manifolds in dimension $3$.
+Conversely, a graph manifold in dimension 3 does not contain hyperbolic pieces that are permitted in these higher graph 3-manifolds.

+In fact F. Waldhausen \cite{W} classified graph manifolds in dimension $3$.
 The construction in \cite{W} justified the use of the term {\bf graph}, just like in our case here.
-However, we only consider nonsingular bundles.}} \end{Remark}
+However, we only consider nonsingular bundles. \end{Remark}

 \begin{Remark} We also point out that in \cite{FLS} the authors produce some simple and not-so-simple examples of higher graph manifolds that do not admit any CAT(0) metric.
-For example, using only pieces that are products of hyperbolic manifolds and tori they exhibit examples of higher graph manifolds whose fundamental groups have non-quasiconvex $\Z^2$ subgroups which CAT(0) groups cannot have.
+For example, using only pieces that are products of hyperbolic manifolds and tori they exhibit examples of higher graph manifolds whose fundamental groups have distorted $\Z^2$ subgroups which CAT(0) groups cannot have.
 They also produce more sophisticated examples that fail to be CAT(0) for more subtle reasons.
 Indeed, such examples highlight the increased complexity arising from boundary gluing diffeomorphisms which are isotopic to affine maps instead of just isometries. \end{Remark}

 Now we present our main results.
-The minimal volumes $\Minvol$ and $\Vol_{K}$ are closely related smooth topological invariants of $M$ defined as \cite{Gro},
+The minimal volumes $\Minvol$ and $\Vol_{K}$ are closely related smooth topological invariants of $M$ defined as \cite{Gro}, for smooth $C^{\infty}$ metrics $g$,

 and

 where $K_g$ represents the sectional curvatures of $g$.